paycoreio/docs/docs/products/hpp/customization.md

 ## Display logos of specific payment methods

-An alternative option is to present only the logos of the specific payment methods you want to offer your customers through PayCore.io.
+An alternative option is to present only the logos of the specific payment methods you want to offer your customers through {{custom.company_name}}.
 For example:
-You can then define, in your HTML code, which payment method to display on the PayCore.io Quick Checkout page when the customer selects this logo.
+You can then define, in your HTML code, which payment method to display on the {{custom.company_name}} Quick Checkout page when the customer selects this logo.
 There are two ways in which this feature can be
 implemented:
 • Fixed - only the selected payment method (or methods) is (are) displayed to the customer on Quick Checkout.
 The first method supplied is preselected (set as the default option).
-• Flexible - the selected payment method is displayed as the default option (preselected).
-PayCore.io automatically detects the customer’s country (using Geolocation or the country parameter passed by the merchant) and displays a localized version of the Quick Checkout page.
+• Flexible - the selected payment method is displayed as the default option (preselected). {{custom.company_name}}
+automatically detects the customer’s country (using Geolocation or the country parameter passed by the merchant) and displays a localized version of the Quick Checkout page.
 Only the payment methods available in the customer’s country are displayed.
 The order of the